 In 1978, incision sites would become even smaller.
-The Chinese eye surgeon Kai-yi Zhou implanted the first foldable IOL.
-This new kinds of IOL allowed surgeons to place an intraocular lens using an ever smaller incision than a decade before.
+The Chinese eye surgeon Kai-Yi Zhou implanted the first foldable IOL.
+This new kind of IOL allowed surgeons to place an intraocular lens using an ever-smaller incision than a decade before.

 Learn More About Cataract Surgery

 For more information about cataract prevention and treatment, be sure to contact an experienced vision correction specialist.
 The team at Wicker Park Eye Center looks forward to your visit and discussing treatment options with you.
-You can reach us by phone at (773) 453-2437.
+We look forward to hearing from you.